shohne/CarND-Behavioral-Cloning/report.md

 The goals of this project are:
 1. To build a model to drive the [Self-Driving Car Simulator](https://github.com/udacity/self-driving-car-sim);
 * To define and obtain the appropriate dataset to train the driver model
-* To reflect about upon the pros and possible improvements in shown solution.
+* To evaluate the proposed solution on simulator.

 ### Pipeline
 The goal is predict the steer to drive [Self-Driving Car Simulator](https://github.com/udacity/self-driving-car-sim).
 To perform this task, the driver needs to know the Car state on the road, in fact, Simulator captures and send some information to the controller.
 The controller has access to: